aliyanahmed248/Mid-Term/README.md

 # Mid-Term
-This is my mid term assignment
+This is my mid term assignment.
-Author - Aliyan Ahmed
+Author - Aliyan Ahmed.